cat-cfs/RippleUnzipple/README.md

 ## Configuration

 You may run into an issue with your machines MAX_PATH_LENGTH being reached when trying to extract an extensive path with long directory names.
-On windows, to make sure this does not happen (Requires Users to have either Full Control or Special Permissins, if not available, contact an admin):
+On windows, to make sure this does not happen (Requires Users to have either Full Control or Special Permissions, if not available, contact an admin):

 1. Press the windows start key and type *Registry Editor* and choose the best match.
 2. Navigate to the following location